johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 #### Get the Code

 All of the code in these articles is available [here]().
 As always, these tutorials work best if you follow along with the code.
-The [README]() covers all the steps you need to get the repository, build the apps, and follow along.
+The [README](xxx) covers all the steps you need to get the repository, build the apps, and follow along.
 It's easy!
 I strongly encourage you to do so.

 #### Git checkout the current version

-**part4**
+For this article, you should `git checkout` the branch `part3`.
+You can get more information [about the git repository branches here](xxx).

 #### Build the Apps for This Part